mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/attach-eks-cluster/index.md

 1. Select the **Attach Cluster** button.
 The **Connection Information** window displays.

-1. Select **upload**.
-The upload kubeconfig file dialog box appears.
-Paste the contents of your clipboard and select **Ok**.
+1. Paste the contents of your clipboard into the **Connection Information** Kubeconfig File text box and select **Ok**.

-1. Assign a name and label for each cluster in your Kommander project.
+1. Assign a name and add any desired labels for the cluster.

-1. Edit your project to associate all of your clusters with the project.
+1. Confirm you are assigning the cluster to your desired workspace.

 1. Select the **Submit** button.